 Cuban Heeled Boots

 As far as heels go, Cubans are relatively small, but most guys aren’t used to the extra height, so they can take some getting used to.
 Think of them as ‘cowboy heels’ or ‘rockstar heels’: that iconic, chunky, low-rise, tapered wedge.
-They were original designed for 9th century Persian soldiers, but hit the mainstream in the 1960s with the British ‘mod’ movement.
+They were original designed for 9th century Persian soldiers, but hit the mainstream fashion in the 1960s with the British ‘mod’ movement.
 Lots of style icons have rocked Cubans over the years, from Jagger and Bowie to The Horrors and Noel Fielding.

 Shoe trees are wooden, foot-shaped things that sit inside your boots when you’re not wearing them.
 They help protect the shape and fit of your boot.
 You don’t have to get shoe trees, of course, but we highly recommend them.
 Especially for Chelsea or military boots (anything above ankle-height, really).
 A good shoe tree is a small investment that will go a long way in protecting your boots.

 Before you take your new boots for a test drive, invest in a good-quality stain protector.
 It’ll help seal the fabric and repel water.
 This is especially important for suede boots, which tend to stain and damage easily.
 We recommend the Aquila Eco Water & Stain Protector.